Facebook

 Gutter guards can be expensive, especially if you have a big home with lots of gutters.
 These guards from FlexxPoint are some of the most affordable on the market — and one of the best!

-They come in a range of lengths from 22 feet all the way up to 5100.
+They’re available in lengths from 22 feet all the way up to 5100.
 Customers love that you can buy them in white, silver, brown, or black to match the exterior of your home.
-Not that this really matters, because they can’t be seen from the ground anyway.
+Not that this matters because they can’t be seen from the ground anyway.

-They have small punched holes to block a variety of debris but still allow high volumes of water to flow freely without clogs.
+They have small punched holes to block various debris but still allow high volumes of water to flow freely without clogs.
 It uses a 3-point system to prevent overflow since the water slows down to fully drain into the gutters.
 This works even if there is wet debris covering the holes.

 The guards are made from premium aluminum, which is durable and long-lasting.
-Installing these guards is easy enough, and once you’ve installed them, they’re permanent, no need to faff around with removal.
+Installing these guards is easy enough, and once you’ve installed them, they’re permanent, so there’s no need to faff around with removal.

 Using these shouldn’t void your roof warranty, but always double-check with your insurance.